Member and Visiting Scholar FAQs

 How does the Institute support partners who want to continue their own research while at IAS?

 The Institute for Advanced Study is committed to supporting not just our members’ research, but to making research resources available to their partners/spouses as well.
-Information about computing and library privileges, as well as funding identification support is available HERE.
+Information about computing and library privileges is available HERE.

 Is the Institute “family friendly?”